KJTx1/Dotify/README.md

-# Fragments, Activity Lifecycle & Rotation by Jason Yan
+# Application, JSON parsing & Network Requests by Jason Yan

-Rebuild Dotify music app with fragments and run on one activity.
-Manage the Lifecycle of fragments with the supportFragmentManager as well as manage fragment's display using the back stack.
+Rebuild Dotify music app with Fragments and Application Object.
+Manage Volley HTTP request and list of songs through Application level managers, and parse JSON data using GSON from songList API as well as use Picasso to load pictures.
-Support phone rotation with fragment's/activity's state stored.

 ## Screenshot
 <img src="./img/screenshot.jpg" alt="Screenshot of the app" height="500" />